Recover Data after an Unexpected Shutdown¶

-This indicates that you need to remove the lockfile and run repair.
-If you run repair when the mongodb.lock file exists without the mongod --repairpath option, you will see a message that contains the following line:
+This indicates that you need to run mongod with the --repair option.
+If you run repair when the mongodb.lock file exists in your dbPath, or the optional --repairpath, you will see a message that contains the following line:

 old lock file: /data/db/mongod.lock. probably means unclean shutdown

-You must remove the lockfile and run the repair operation before starting the database normally using the following procedure:
+If you see this message, as a last resort you may remove the lockfile and run the repair operation before starting the database normally, as in the following procedure:

 Recovering a member of a replica set.